Wednesday, October 14, 2009

 The end of 2:15 records a new thought that Adam was placed in the garden to work and watch it.
 This information is quite surprising, as Or Hachayyim (on 2:15) asks what work was needed in the garden?
 Also, we generally assume that Adam was only condemned to work since he ate from the fruit of the tree of knowledge, but from 2:15 it seems that he was always supposed to work.
 Finally, why did Adam need to watch the garden?
 Was there a fear that other people could enter the Garden of Eden?

 One approach is that the verse refers to actual work.
-R. Shimon B. Elazar (Avot de Rabbi Natan, 11:1, quoted by Hertz p.8) noted that Adam man was not able to taste anything until he had done some work.
+R. Shimon B. Elazar (Avot de Rabbi Natan, 11:1, quoted by Hertz, 1960, p.
+8) noted that Adam man was not able to taste anything until he had done some work.
 This quote is quoted amongst other statement extolling work, and hence the point of 2:15 is to show the importance of working.
 The question amongst the commentators who follow this approach is what work was needed.

 Ibn Ezra (on 2:15, also see Radak on 2:15) suggests that the work in the garden was to water the trees, and the watching was to stop other animals from entering the garden.
 Hoffmann and Luzzatto (on 2:15, also see Bekhor Shor on 2:15) both suggest that the work was to be light work in taking care of the trees, which would differ from the punishment of Adam that refers to difficult work, "the sweat of your brow."
-The watching refers to stopping animals that lived in the garden from eating the fruit on the trees, though I am not sure what else they had to eat.
-I doubt these answers since still it seems that no work at all was needed in the garden, and if animals needed to be watched, then this was not light work.
+The watching refers to stopping animals that lived in the garden from eating the fruit on the trees, though I am not sure what else the animals had to eat.
+Also, if animals needed to be watched, then this was not light work.
 However, maybe according to R. Shimon b.
 Elazar the point was for Adam to do something even if it was not necessary.

 The second approach to understanding 2:15 is that the working and watching refer to spiritual work.
 Bereshit Rabbah (16:5) first quotes that the verse is referring to keeping the Shabbat that first one works and then one rests.
 This working is real work which follows the first approach.
 However, the Midrash continues and suggests that the working and watching refer to offering sacrifices.
 The Midrash notes that the words work, la-avod, and watch, le-shmor, are used in reference to sacrifices, Shemot 3:12 and Bemidbar 28:2.
 Cassuto (p.122,123) follows this approach and argues that the terms working and watching should be understood as infinitives, which means they are a general command and do not refer specifically to working and watching the garden.